Shubhammk21/petite-stew-7564/README.md

 <p><img align="center" src="Screenshot (333).png" alt="shubhammk21" /></p>

 Dependencies
 --------------
- You must have Java JDK 1.8 or microsoft MySQL connector for database.
+ You must have Java JDK 17 or microsoft MySQL for database.

-    1. mysql-connector-java-5.1.39-bin.jar
-    2. JDK 17
+    1. JDK 17

 Built with
 -------------------------------